fkhadra/react-toastify/README.md

 ### Positioning toast

-By default, all the toasts will be positionned on the top right of your browser.
+By default, all the toasts will be positioned on the top right of your browser.
 If a position is set on a toast, the one defined on ToastContainer will be replaced.

 The following values are allowed: **top-right, top-center, top-left, bottom-right, bottom-center, bottom-left**